 - Can navigate digital presentation platforms such as PowerPoint and Zoom

 - Has advanced training, expertise, or education in a humanities field or related area

-- A Compelling Idea: Great Florida Talks presentations are built around one riveting topic, thought, or tidbit of information.
-However, talks also ask open-ended questions and pose challenges to the status quo.
+- A Compelling Idea: Great presentations are built around one riveting topic, thought, or tidbit of information that expands the

 - Communicate promptly with Florida Humanities and partner organizations over email and phone